 Deathcore can be disturbing in more ways than one.
-I always like the sense of dissonance and unease taking hold of you when you start listening to their tune.
+I always like the sense of dissonance and unease taking hold of you when you start on their tune.
 The Swiss band Life’s December are very good at that.

-Speaking to the talent of the band is the Progressive flavor of some of their tracks.
+Speaking to the talent of the band is the Progressive flavor on some of their tracks.
 Just check out the somewhat lengthy O Dulce Nomen Obitus.
-Further, you will find very unusual clear voice passages towards the end featuring a guest singer in Fatigue, the title song.
+Further, you will find very unusual clear voice passages towards the end, featuring a guest singer in Fatigue, the title song.

 Life’s December join us from Wattwil in Switzerland, long, long ago the home of Henry of Iberg.
 The band saw the day of light back in 2012 and launched their debut album Colder in spring of this year.

 Fatigue is their second concoction.
 A very complex and varied album that really got my attention.
 And in a good way for once, considering the style.

 If you are into Deathcore and the likes, absolutely.
 If not – well – have a listen first.
 Good job band, I like it.